-Using a Dutch oven isn't a deal breaker here, but if you have one (or even an oven safe crock with a lid) the braising method will ensure tender meat and gravy that causes silence around the table...
-In a pinch, you could start on the stovetop, then finish the steaks in a baking dish with two layers of tight foil over top to mimic a closed lid.
+Using a Dutch oven isn't a deal breaker here, but if you have one (or even an oven-safe crock with a lid) the braising method will ensure tender meat and gravy that causes silence around the table...
+In a pinch, you could start on the stovetop, then finish the steaks in a baking dish with two layers of tight foil over the top to mimic a closed lid.

 Ground sirloin is easy enough to find, and has great flavor.
 If for some reason you can't find it, use 85% lean grass-finished ground beef.

 Notes: Olive oil is regular.
-Breadcrumbs are un-seasoned.
+Breadcrumbs are unseasoned.

 DUTCH OVEN SALISBURY STEAK

 Ingredients: Steaks: 1 pound ground sirloin, 1/2 cup breadcrumbs, 2 tbsp. milk, 1 tbsp. ketchup, 1 tbsp.
-Worcestershire sauce, 1 tsp. dried mustard, 1 egg, 1/2 cup all purpose flour, 1/2 tsp. salt, 1/2 tsp. pepper.
-Gravy: 2 tbsp. olive oil, 2 tbsp. butter, 8 ounces button mushrooms, 1 small sweet onion, 2 minced garlic cloves, 1/4 cup all purpose flour, salt and pepper, 3/4 cup red wine, 3/4 cup beef broth, 1/2 tbsp.
+Worcestershire sauce, 1 tsp. dried mustard, one egg, 1/2 cup all-purpose flour, 1/2 tsp. salt, 1/2 tsp. pepper.
+For the Gravy: 2 tbsp. olive oil, 2 tbsp. butter, 8 ounces of button mushrooms, one small sweet onion, two minced garlic cloves, 1/4 cup all-purpose flour, salt and pepper, 3/4 cup red wine, 3/4 cup beef broth, 1/2 tbsp.
 Dijon mustard, 2 tsp. dried or fresh parsley.

-2. On a plate, stir together 1/2 cup all purpose flour and 1/2 tsp. each of salt and pepper.
-Dredge patties on both sides in the flour, shake off the excess and place on a plate.
+2. On a plate, stir together 1/2 cup all-purpose flour and 1/2 tsp. each of salt and pepper.
+Dredge patties on both sides in the flour, shake off the excess, and place on a plate.

 4. Slice onion and mushrooms thinly.
 Heat remaining olive oil and butter over medium-high.
-When glossy, tip in onions, garlic and mushrooms.
-Stir and cook until onions are soft and brown.
+When glossy, tip in onions, garlic, and mushrooms.
+Stir and cook until the onions are soft and brown.
 Sprinkle over 1/4 cup flour, stirring well to combine.
 Add in wine, scraping up any bits on the bottom.
 Follow with beef broth and Dijon mustard, stirring to combine.

-5. Bring gravy to a quiet simmer, cook for 3-5 minutes to thicken.
+5. Bring the gravy to a quiet simmer, and cook for 3-5 minutes to thicken.
 Taste for seasoning, adding salt and pepper if necessary.
-Nestle steak patties in the gravy, cover with lid, then transfer to the oven for about 45 minutes, or until patties are 165* in the center.
+Nestle steak patties in the gravy, cover with lid, then transfer to the oven for about 45 minutes, or until the patties are 165* in the center.
 Serve over your favorite heavy starch, with parsley sprinkled on top.